baddox/reason-react-starter/README.md

 # Todo

-* Consolidate the three crazy npm tasks into just one (presumably the webpack dev server).
+* Consolidate the BuckleScript and webpack npm tasks into just one (presumably get webpack to do it all?) dev server).
 * Figure out how to require and build CSS (eject reason-scripts and see how they do it in their webpack config).
 * Figure out Yeoman or something to allow "forking" this starter project into